csev/py4e/code3/geodata/README.txt

 cannot see any data when you open the where.html file, you might want to check the JavaScript or developer console for your browser.

+Note: If you are running this program from China, you may need to make a small modification to geload.py and where.html to access the Google geocoding API and the Google Maps API.